Wflikeit/DIETPLANR/README.md

 ## Incoming change
 Our next steps to make our app even more exceptional will be:
-- finishing integration with external API for recipes
 - improve the design of our landing page,
 - improve the view of user profile,
 - improve performance
 - use PostgreSQL instead of SQLite3
 - make some custom signals
 - introduce MessageBroker for asynchronously sending notifications
-- improve the interaction with appointments inside the calendar

 ## Authors